 - You would see Choose an option screen, choose Troubleshoot.

 - Select Rest this PC, and select appropriate option Remove Everything or Keep my files.

 If you cannot start Surface

 If you cannot start Windows at all on your Surface Pro, then you may want to reset it from Windows Recovery Environment.
 Follow these steps

-- Start your surface Pro with a USB recovery drive.
+- Start your Surface Pro with a USB recovery drive.
 To do so, insert a bootable USB drive (formatted to the FAT32 file system) into your USB port.
-Press and hold volume down key while you press and release the power button.
-You would see a surface logo, then release the volume down button.
+Press and hold the volume down key while you press and release the power button.
+You would see a Surface logo, then release the volume down button.

 - >Windows prompts you for language and keyboard layout.
 Select them appropriately.

 - Select Troubleshoot > Reset this PC.
 Choose Keep my files or Remove everything.

 After the wizard completes, you would be able to use the system normally.